 Elevation: 11,310 ft

-Climbing and access information for this peak is found on page 270.
+Climbing and access information for this peak is on Page 270 of the book.
 Brett Sergenian has climbed a new route on the peak which is set out below.

-Al West Peak is the first peak north of Mount Borah on the main Lost River Range crest.
-Rick Baugher made the first ascent via the peak’s south ridge.
+Al West Peak is the first peak north of Mount Borah on the main Lost River Range Crest.
+Rick Baugher made the first ascent via the peak’s South Ridge.
 Use the link below to read Rick’s trip report.
+USGS Borah Peak

 [Editor’s note: Use the Brett Sergenian link below to read his full trip report.
 Brett also posted in GPS data at the following Strava link: https://www.strava.com/activities/1021747949.]